 For an even smoother ride, Specialized developed the Future Shock to help soften bumps in the road.
 The Future Shock is a lightweight suspension system above the head tube that absorbs vibrations and bumps to make your ride more comfortable and efficient.
 You can read more about the Future Shock here.

-What if speed is less of your concern, and you’d rather go far to explore gravel and dirt roads?
-It sounds like you need an adventure or gravel bike!
+When you'd rather go far and explore gravel and dirt roads, it sounds like you need an adventure or gravel bike!